 - Tibet, Sikkim, Bhutan and Nepal (18th – mid 20th centuries)

-Separate collection guides are available for East India Company and India Office Records relating to Afghanistan and Iran (Persia).
+Separate collection guides are available for sources relating to Afghanistan and Iran (Persia) and for general information about East India Company and India Office Records.

 What is available online?